-If agreed corrective actions are not sustainably implemented with the result that a subsequent audit finds a renewed nonconformity with regard to the requirement in question, a poorer evaluation may be issued for this requirement.
+If agreed corrective actions have not been sustainably implemented and this leads to a new non-compliance with the corresponding requirement during a subsequent audit, a lower evaluation can be given for this requirement.

 5.3.3 Audit result

 The audit result is calculated based on the percentage of C and D evaluations for regular audits.
 Only applicable requirements are taken into account for the calculation.